aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

 PeekingDuck is designed for model *inference* rather than model *training*.
 This optional section shows how a simple Convolutional Neural Network (CNN) model can be trained separately from the PeekingDuck framework.
-If you have already trained your own model, the :ref:`following section <tutorial_converting_to_custom_model_node>` describes how you can convert it to a custom model node, and use PeekingDuck for inference.
+If you have already trained your own model, the :ref:`following section <tutorial_using_your_trained_model_with_peekingduck>` describes how you can convert it to a custom model node, and use PeekingDuck for inference.